ipxe/pipxe/README.md

   compliant `tag` or `latest`

 You should now see a bunch of `*.img` files in your current working directory.
-Then write it onto any blank micro SD card, insert the micro SD card into your Raspberry Pi and power it on.
+Select the appropriate one for your hardware and write it onto any blank micro SD card.
+Then insert the micro SD card into your Raspberry Pi and power it on.
 Within a few seconds you should see iPXE appear and begin booting from the network.

 ### Develop